Header

 PlaceHolder

-We expect to need two new switchyards (one at the plant site and one to connect to the larger grid) and at least one extra-high-voltage transmission line to bring this much-needed energy to our customers.
+We expect to need two new switchyards (one at the plant site and one to connect to the larger grid) and two transmission lines to bring this much-needed energy to our customers.

 We will evaluate route options and engage with the local community as part of our transmission siting process.